DamianStraszak/azero-tools-rs/common_indexer/README.md

 ## Running instructions

 You need cargo installed to run this project.
-To run the webserver for psp22 tokens run
+To run the webserver
 ```
-cd azero_contract_event_indexer
+cd common_indexer
 cargo run --release
 ```
-This will run the server at `http://127.0.0.1:3000`.
+This will run the server at `http://127.0.0.1:3001`.

 ## Example queries